FTC2050/data-standard/README.md

 trip = {
         id :'0001',
         vehicle:'',
-        assets:{}, // a list of the assests used on this trip worker:'',
+        assets:{'0001'}, // a list of the assests used on this trip worker:'',
         start:'',
         end:'',